Unshakable Dreams

 "It was.
 Actually, I thought your observations about my style and approach were extremely helpful."

 He nodded, with satisfaction.
 I had the impression he wanted to say something concerning our previous encounters.
 But his intention was frustrated by a knock on my door.
-Mrs. Lim, our Law Librarian, had come to meet him and, after the usual greetings, we walked across the yard to the Guild House.
+Mrs Lim, our Law Librarian, had come to meet him and, after the usual greetings, we walked across the yard to the Guild House.

 By any standards, it was a singularly successful function.
 Alisdair's writings were well known to all the professional librarians at the table.
 His reputation was, I decided, well earned.
 I had forgotten to mention to him that our Judge, who had once been a part-time member of the Law School, had published a monograph on local land law.
 Alisdair, however, was aware of its existence and expressed his delight when he was advised that the young author of days gone bye was the very judge with whom he was conducting a lively conversation.
 Throughout the entire, relaxed, lunch, our guest was not the vague exchange-scheme-Alisdair but a highly competent and professionally self-assured Professor Schultz, the renowned Law Librarian.

 Alisdair retained this impressive image during a short tour of our Library, in which Mrs Lim asked for his advice on some of our problems.
-He answered all question with clarity; there was no slack, no prevarication.
+He answered all question with clarity, there was no slack, no prevarication.
 To my surprise, he was just as familiar with the confusing Indian and Pakistani sets of law reports as with the materials of North America.

 Only one aspect kept puzzling me.
 What had induced this highly competent professional librarian, who could expect to be welcomed as a guest of honour at any Law Library, to have pulled the stunts concerning the exchange schemes?
 What had made him wish to sail under false colours when his genuine credentials were impeccable?
 My perplexity grew when I noticed that, although Alisdair was at ease and in command of the situation, he did not appear to savour the red-carpet reception given to him.